BLCM/bl3mods/Apocalyptech/README.md

   - Sets the rarity weights to be improved
   - Increases Eridium drop rates and quantities.
   - Guarantees specific legendary drops from nearly all the bosses which have unique drops.
-This has been updated for DLC1 -- DLC2 support is forthcoming.
+This has been updated through DLC2.
   - Unlocks Mayhem 4 drops for the named enemies as well.
 Not sure if this unlocks world Mayhem 4 drops or not, but you can use `expanded_legendary_pools` for that.